- There are several things to consider when buying a home for the first time, including your mental and financial readiness.

 - By looking out for tell-tale signs, home buyers can save themselves from costly surprises.

 - There are several factors to consider when buying a home, including your duration of stay and job security.

-American economists have scrutinized mortgage interest rates ever since the housing recovery started to gain traction.
-No more than a year ago, “experts” were predicting mortgage rates to surpass five percent.
-However, as we enter into 2015, interest rates remain below four percent.
-While higher than we have become accustomed to, that is still historically low.
+When mulling over what to consider when buying a house, there are a myriad of factors to consider.
+For starters, American economists have scrutinized mortgage interest rates ever since the housing recovery started to gain traction.
+For example, when it came to buying a home in 2015, experts predicted that mortgage rates would surpass five percent, yet interest rates remained below four percent.
+While higher than what we had become accustomed to, that was still historically low at the time.
 Nevertheless, low interest rates have helped many prospective homeowners actively participate in the housing market.
 Some people have even made the move from renting to owning in fear of future rate increases.
 While not a bad idea, interest rates are just one of many factors that go into deciding whether or not to purchase a home.
 Interest rates are by no means the only factor that should determine when you are ready to buy a home.